- Introduction to programme

 This course is appropriate for individuals who may not have many prior academic achievements or relevant experience.

-- Aged 16-18 years, unemployed (or work less than 16 hours per week) and have little work experience.
+- 25 with an ECHP unemployed (or work less than 16 hours per week) and have little work experience.

-- Not be qualified at a higher level course or enrolled onto an apprenticeship.
+- Not be qualified at a higher-level course.

-This course is fully funded for 16 – 18 year olds
+This course is Government funded for 16 – 24 year olds and 25 year olds with an EDH Plan.

 Work Based blended delivery programme consisting predominantly of on-site HEROS Tutor led training and assessment.
-The majority of the mandatory work experience will be conducted on North Farm Stud which is the same site as HEROS Education.
+The majority of the mandatory work experience will be conducted at North Farm Stud, which is on the same site as HEROS Education.
 There is the opportunity for students to find external work experience placements towards the end of their course if desired.

-- Level 1 Horse Care Certificate/Diploma – 1st4Sport
+- City and Guilds – Level 1 Horse Care Certificate/Diploma